haampie/spack-docker-bootstrap/README.md

 DOCKER_BUILDKIT=1 docker build -t spack-optimized --progress=plain .
 ```

-Since this uses Python 3.11 and clingo with some optimizations, it should be generally a bit faster:
+Since this uses Python 3.11 and clingo with some optimizations, it should
+generally be faster:

 ```
 Benchmark 1: docker run --rm spack-optimized spack spec hdf5